 I knew I could get some great polar bear pictures on my photo safari expedition.
-Gliding in on the charter plane near Churchill Manitoba, I knew I was in for a treat of nature.
+Gliding in on the charter plane near Churchill Manitoba, I was in for a treat of nature.
 The area was full of polar bears and beluga whales during its Arctic Summer in Canada’s Great White North.
 With over 3,000 Beluga whales migrating into the Hudson Bay and 1,000 Polar bears leaving the melting arctic ice, this was an amazing time to visit Churchill Manitoba.

-Little did I know things wouldn’t start out as planned when I arrived for my flight at 9 AM in Winnipeg with Lazy Bear Expedition.
-It seems that they had some bad weather in Churchill Manitoba, and with no way to land the plane they now projected our take off for 5 pm.
+Little did I know things wouldn’t start out as planned when I arrived for my flight at 9 AM in Winnipeg, Canada with Lazy Bear Expedition.
+It seems that they had some bad weather in Churchill Manitoba and at this point, there was no way to land the plane.
+They were now projecting our take off for 5 pm!
 Quickly my group opted to take a fast-track city tour of Winnipeg in the meantime.
-They take good care of you at Lazy Bear, as the weather is something they deal with on a daily, um hourly, basis.
+They take good care of you at Lazy Bear, as the weather is something they deal with on a daily, um hourly, basis, they said.

 Winnipeg, Manitoba, Canada

 After having just visited Bilbao in the Basque Country of Northern Spain only a few days before, I marveled at work that looked similar to the Canadian – American architect Frank Gehry, whose Guggenheim Bilbao Museum has been named one of the most beautiful museums in the world by Conde Nast.

 I was surprised how similar architecture looked in Winnipeg, especially from architect Antoine Predock.